React nodes

 element.

 However, as you might've felt, this code isn't very elegant, not even after the addition of JSX.
-We are directly triggering the rendering of the React <h1>
+We are directly triggering the rendering of an <h1>

-As we keep on adding more and more bells and whistles to the program, the code would just keep on becoming more and more complex and tedious.
+As we keep on adding more and more bells and whistles to this program, the code would just keep on becoming more and more complex and tedious.

-For example, let's say we want to implement a counter inside an <h1>
+For example, let's say we want to extend the program above and make it a counter, whereby the <h1>

-Consider the following code where we illustrate this idea:
+Consider the following code where we implement this:

 import React from 'react';